nuclearsandwich/shiver/README.md

 > Be in the know when your favorite streamers go live on Twitch, right in your menu bar.

-Shiver was created to scrach an itch.
-Twich has some features that might be cool to some when it comes to being notified of when streams go live, like email.
+Shiver was created to scratch an itch.
+Twitch has some features that might be cool to some when it comes to being notified of when streams go live, like email.
 But that's tough, because I hate email notifications.
 Likewise, their iOS application has a good (albiet janky at times) push notification experience, but